dotnet/dotNext/docs/features/cluster/raft.md

 .NEXT supports the following network transports:
 * HTTP 1.1, HTTP 2.0, and HTTP 3.0
 * TCP transport
-* UDP transport
 * Generic transport on top of [ASP.NET Core Connections](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.connections) abstractions.
 See [CustomTransportConfiguration](xref:DotNext.Net.Cluster.Consensus.Raft.RaftCluster.CustomTransportConfiguration) class for more information.

-TCP and UDP network transports shipped with `DotNext.Net.Cluster` library without heavyweight dependencies such as ASP.NET Core or DotNetty.
+TCP network transport shipped with `DotNext.Net.Cluster` library without heavyweight dependencies such as ASP.NET Core or DotNetty.
 The library provides specialized [application protocol](https://en.wikipedia.org/wiki/Application_layer) on top of these transports which is binary protocol, highly optimized for Raft purposes and provide maximum bandwidth in contrast to HTTP.
 However, additional features for cluster programming are limited:
 * General-purpose messaging between nodes is not supported via [IMessageBus](xref:DotNext.Net.Cluster.Messaging.IMessageBus) interface

-Cluster programming model using TCP, UDP, and generic transports is unified and exposed via [RaftCluster](xref:DotNext.Net.Cluster.Consensus.Raft.RaftCluster) class.
+Cluster programming model using TCP, and generic transports is unified and exposed via [RaftCluster](xref:DotNext.Net.Cluster.Consensus.Raft.RaftCluster) class.
 The following example demonstrates usage of this class:
 ```csharp
 using DotNext.Net.Cluster.Consensus.Raft;